SLC

 Lack of Background Knowledge

-Students cannot comprehend complex material without foundational schemas in long-term memory
+Students cannot comprehend complex material without foundational schemas stored in long-term memory.

 Working Memory Overload